Dual Principal Component Pursuit: Proofs

-On the other hand, critical points $\b^* \not\perp \cS$ may exist, but their angle $\phi$ from $\cS$ needs to be small, as illustrated in Figure \ref{fig:OptimalLine5}.
+On the other hand, critical points $\b^* \not\perp \cS$ may exist, but their angle $\phi^*$ from $\cS$ needs to be small, as illustrated in Figure \ref{fig:OptimalLine5}.

-However, such critical points can not be global minimizers, because small angles from $\cS$ yield large objective values.\footnote{On a more techincal level, it can be verified that if such a critical point is a global minimizer, then its angle $\phi$ must be large in the sense that $\cos(\phi) \le 2 \eO$, contradicting the necessary condition that $\phi$ be small in the first place.}
+However, such critical points can not be global minimizers, because small angles from $\cS$ yield large objective values; this is captured precisely by equation \eqref{eq:ProofNonConvexPhiSmallLargeObjective} in the proof of the theorem.
 Hence the only possibility that critical points $\b^* \not\perp \cS$ that are also global minimizers do exist is that the number of inliers is significantly less than the number of outliers, i.e. $N << M$, as illustrated in Figure \ref{fig:OptimalLineSmallN}.
 The precise notion of how many inliers should exist with respect to outliers is captured by condition \eqref{eq:gammaUP} of Theorem \ref{thm:DiscreteNonConvex}.

 We should note here that the picture for the general setting is analogous to what we described above, albeit harder to visualize: with reference to equation \eqref{eq:OptimalityExpanded}, the optimality condition says that every feasible point $\b^* \not\perp \cS$ must have the following property: there exist $0 \le K_2 \le d-1$ inliers $\x_1,\dots,\x_{K_2}$ and $0 \le K_1 \le D-1-K_2$ outliers $\o_1,\dots,\o_{K_1}$ to which $\b^*$ is orthogonal, and two points $\bxi_{\bO} \in \Conv(\pm \o_1 \pm \cdots \pm \o_{K_1})+\o_{\b^*}$ and $\bxi_{\bX} \in \Conv(\pm \x_1 \pm \cdots \pm \x_{K_2})+\x_{\b^*}$ that are joined by an affine line that is parallel to the line spanned by $\b^*$.
 In fact in our proof of Theorem \ref{thm:DiscreteNonConvex} we reduced this general case to the case $d=1,D=2$ described above: this reduction is precisely taking place in equation \eqref{eq:OptProjected}, where we project the optimality equation onto the $2$-dimensional subspace $\U$.
 The arguments that follow this projection consist of nothing more than a technical treatment of the intuition given above.